 3. Avoid public humiliation

 Alpha-type expats will need to rein in their love of the public put-down during team meetings.
-“Most Westerners barely see the tip of the iceberg that is the deep-rooted Asian desire to avoid personal conflict; bear this in mind when communicating,” says Hong Kong-based management consultant Andrew Eagle.
+“Most Westerners barely see the tip of the iceberg that is the deep-rooted Asian desire to avoid personal conflict; bear this in mind when communicating,” say management consultant Andrew Eagle.
 Reserve your criticism for one-on-one meetings where it’s less likely your colleague will lose face and lose respect for you.

 4. Yes may not mean yes